JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 </tldr>

-The _IntelliJ Platform Gradle Plugin 2.x_ is a plugin for the Gradle build system to help configure environments for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.
+The _IntelliJ Platform Gradle Plugin 2.x_ is a [Gradle](https://docs.gradle.org/current/userguide/userguide.html)
+plugin for building, testing, verifying, configuring environments, and publishing plugins for IntelliJ-based IDEs.
 It is the successor of _[](tools_gradle_intellij_plugin.md)_ which is no longer under active development.

 Learn more about it in the [Release Announcement](https://blog.jetbrains.com/platform/2024/07/intellij-platform-gradle-plugin-2-0/).